mvsowndapan/react-dnd-crop/README.md

 ### Callback

-Callback is invoked when `onMouseLeave` occur on the Dnd.
+Callback is invoked when `onMouseOut` React Event occur on the Dnd.

 ```js
 const callback = payload => {